3 Material Accounting Policy Information

 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.

-Financial assets and financial liabilities are initially measured at fair value, except for trade receivables which are measured at transaction price.
+Financial assets and financial liabilities are initially measured at fair value, except trade receivables that are measured at transaction price.
+However, trade receivables do not include significant financing component.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at fair value through profit or loss) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
 Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at fair value through profit or loss are recognised immediately in Statement of Profit and Loss.

 The Company's financial assets comprise of trade receivables, cash and cash equivalents, other bank balances and deposits, interest accrued on deposits, security deposits, intercorporate deposits, contract assets and other receivables.
 These assets are measured subsequently at amortised cost.